argoproj-labs/argocd-operator/coding-standards-and-best-practices.md

 - If adding new functionality in the `argoutil` package - check if the function would fit in any existing file, if not create a new one.
 It's better to have many focused files within the package (`strings.go` , `maps.go` , `resource.go` etc) than 1 big file called `util.go` with a random assortment of functions in it

-# Controller packages & testing
+# Controller packages, resources & testing

 - Each package must have its own constants.go if we define any package/controller specific constants
 - Each package must have its own `util.go / helper.go` to contain functions related to the package but not directly to the reconciliation of a particular resource